Speaking of EYEBALLS, this installment would be useless without them. The chosen subject would be just as useless because this time, we will have

 If anyone would care to try our distant ancestors’ original form of worship, they will not need any tiny extra EYEBALLS in their brain.
 Just the regular ones will do and both will need to be open and stay open.
 WORSHIP with YOUR EYEBALLS can take two forms: static and non-static.
 Static is more difficult so we’ll start with that form.

 Find a palm or hand sized object with a shape that is unlike anything natural at that size or something natural in small scale.
 Civilization should make this easy.
 A coffee spoon will do.
 Place or hold the object nearby and in your line of sight.
 Relax, be still and stare.
 Go ahead and blink… as little as necessary.
 Continue… shortly, things will start happening.
 If you hold still long enough, some of your Sub-Cinema perception will start to timer-out.
-Eventually, Hippo’s perception will almost entirely stop.
-Next, the Cinema view will begin to distort as the visual nyeeps pile up and the object becomes half-seen and half-remembered.
-Finally, repetition will saturate the retinal sensors themselves causing anti-colors and haloed edges.
-If you’re going to look any longer, it will become a Post-Cinema perception from a Libet Bridge.
-Should you or your distant ancestor have a Stored Narrative Charge (that is, something your brain has learned but you do not yet know in any useful way) lurking around your nyeep pool, this would be just the opportunity it was looking for.
-The visually-anchored bridge would be the playback device that runs the narration which is perceived and summarized into the daily-use nyeep stream just like installing a new program into a computer’s registry.
-If anyone still recalls the video with the girls and the gorilla suit, doing what it tells you to do makes you worship the white ball tosses.
+Eventually, Hippo’s perception will almost entirely stop delivering any new visual information because repetition has saturated the retinal sensors causing anti-colors and haloed edges.

-Most humans have and still prefer the non-static form, which has the advantage of being share-able.
+Most humans have and still prefer the non-static form of worship, which has the advantage of being share-able.
 Start with a lot candles or a campfire.
-Build and clad a large shiny object like say, a Golden Calf and place just above the fire where everyone can see it.
+Build and clad a large shiny object like a Golden Calf and place it just above the fire where everyone can see it.
 The flickering reflection on the un-moving object will minimize retinal saturation but otherwise quickly produce the effects mentioned above.
-The Cinema view will be more easily sustained because now the image is flowing… changing instant by instant so our flowing Cinema View can lock on or sync in with the changing image.
-Even though there is apparent movement in the image, Hippo will eventually tire of looking at it and Sub-Cinema Perception will slow and stop.
+A steady view will be easier to sustaine because now the image is flowing… changing instant by instant so our flowing Cinema View can lock on and follow the changing image.
+Even though there is apparent movement in the image, Hippo will eventually tire of looking at it and Sub-Cinema Perception will slow and stop trying to accurately see it.
 Cinema perception becomes mesmerized and cyclic.
-Now the object appears Post-Cinema and is ready to become the guest narrator of your own wisdom (or foolishness) that boiled up from your nyeep pool.
+Now the object is ready to become the guest narrator of your own wisdom (or foolishness) that boiled up from your nyeep pool.

 The downside of this experiment is that it is unlikely to do much for us.
-We modern types are so trained in narrative ability that we maintain our own identity with whatever narrator appears.
-Our untrained ancestors may have found this to be their only means of sustaining a narration self-driven or otherwise.
+We modern types are so trained in narrative ability that we maintain our own identity without the need for a refreshing round of worship.
+Our untrained ancestors may have found this to be their only means of sustaining a narration.